Xray-OS/xray_os/README.md

 > **DTOS**

-And so many others like XeroLinux.
+> **XeroLinux.**

 But I really wanted to make it simple and not too complicated, so the plasma settings that Xray_OS uses are not so complex in terms of Beauty or Eye Candy.
 Xray_OS already comes with pre-installed software for gaming + Wine + Wine dependencies, dependencies for those who are interested to work with Unreal Engine, The normal software that everyone uses like, a music player, a video player, drivers for NVIDIA, libreoffice(fresh), support for 32 bits, an applicaion for downloading torrents, at least two browsers, AUR helpers, flatpack support, snapd support etc.., etc.

-At the moment, this Linux distro is in a beta state, so maybe a couple things would need some manual adjustment as you may notice.
+At the moment, this Linux distro is in a **BETA** state, so maybe a couple things would need some manual adjustment as you may notice.

+### Eg.
-Eg. an adjustment is needed to show the correct login manager out of the box, so for the moment you will have to adjust that manually too, in KDE Plasma settings.
+an adjustment is needed to show the correct login manager out of the box, so for the moment you will have to adjust that manually too, in KDE Plasma settings.
 But most of this issues will get fix eventually, remember this is still on BETA, so you're advised.

 ATTENTION: At the moment Xray_OS build folder has been taken off, due to fix procedures that needs to be applied to it, we hope that eventually it's back on the repo.